usersaynoso/ShadowMe0/Emotion Ring — Spec & Implementation Guide.md

 	1.	.avatar‑ring – relative positioning anchor (can be a link for navigation).
 	2.	.avatar – the face; can be any shape (circle or rounded‑square).
-	3.	.ring – purely decorative gradient halo built in CSS.
+	3.	.ring – decorative color ring built in CSS.

 ⸻